-Pemberton Festival bankruptcy docs: $16.7 million owed to creditors
+Pemberton Music Festival bankruptcy docs: $16.7 million owed to creditors

 The four-day festival, due to take place from July 13 to 16, was planning a lineup that included Chance the Rapper, A Tribe Called Quest and Muse.

-The first meeting of creditors is due to take place at 10 a.m. on June 6, according to documents provided by the OSB at the bankruptcy trustee Ernst & Young’s office on West Georgia Street in Vancouver.
+An Ernst & Young representative said the first meeting of creditors is due to take place at 10 a.m. on June 6 at HSBC Hall C.680, Robson Square, in Vancouver.
+Creditors will decide at the meeting if it will be opened to media.

 According to a factsheet supplied by Ernst & Young, revenue for the 2017 festival to date was $8,225,000 and budgeted expenses were $22,000,000.
 It is expected that secured creditors will be paid first as a priority.